anka-kondraska/super_rentals/README.md

 # super-rentals

 Super-rentals app is an Ember tutorial.
-Deployed at naive-jellyfish.surge.sh
+Deployed at https://www.naive-jellyfish.surge.sh

 ## Prerequisites